AGOA Status: Senegal is eligible for AGOA this year. It also qualifies for textile and apparel benefits.

 Trade Agreements: The U.S. and Senegal signed a Bilateral Investment Treaty (BIT) in 1983, which entered into force in 1990.
 Senegal is also a member of the West African Economic and Monetary Union (UEMOA), which has a Trade & Investment Framework Agreement (TIFA) with the U.S.

 U.S.-Senegal Trade Facts

-No data on Senegal's FDI in the U.S. are available.
+- Senegal's FDI in the United States (stock) was $1 million in 2018 (latest data available).
 There is no information on the distribution of Senegal FDI in the U.S.

-*NOTE: No services trade data with Senegal is available.
+NOTE: No services trade data with Senegal are available.